Hi, I'm

 Jed Matangi

-BEngTech Chemical Engineering (cum laude) , UJ
+BEngTech Chemical Engineering (with Distinction) , UJ

-THE GAP
+THE PROCESS

 BEHIND THE SCENES